nabielgit/bynderTestingUI/README.md

 ### Execute commands in terminal:

-To build image, name it using -t byndertestingui and -f for Dockerfile
+To build image, name it using -t byndertestingui and -f and . for Dockerfile

 `docker build -t byndertestingui -f Dockerfile .`